Contact Us View Biologics Packages

 Temperature Range: -150°C to 600°C

-DSC measurements, such as the glass transition temperature (Tg’) are commonly used to understand component characteristics (water, bulking agents, buffers, drug), reducing overall costs and achieving high product quality through lyophilization.
+DSC measurements, such as the glass transition temperature (Tg’), are commonly used to understand characteristics of components like water, bulking agents, buffers and drug, reducing overall costs and achieving high product quality through lyophilization.
 While low moisture is essential for stability, excessive drying can lead to cake shrinkage; here, complementary thermal analysis techniques like thermogravimetric analysis (TGA) are used to quantify the residual moisture level and optimize process parameters.

 Finally, protein solutions are subject to shear stresses during different processes making them susceptible to changes in structure and therefore function.
 For example, when solutions are being pumped to fill vials or syringes, excessive forces applied during the process could affect the structure of the protein.
 Other examples of shear forces include shaking and mixing processes.
 Rheology is a robust way to study the effect of shear flow on proteins.
 A thorough understanding enables the design of manufacturing processes, conditions, and formulations that optimize yield and stability.